gobbledygook88/gobbledygook88.github.io/app/_drafts/2013-09-12-64-bit-programming.md

 ---
-layout: post
+layout: blog
 title: "64-bit Programming"
 categories: blog
 ---

 Apple showcased iOS7 a few days ago and prompted developers to update their applications to utilise the 64-bit architecture introduced via the new A7 chip.

 ...
 I wanted to find out why 64-bit programs are better ... more suited to the chip ... are there really any gains from this?